albertb/putarr/README.md

 - **Put.io Integration**: Uses Put.io to torrent your media seamlessly.
 - **Transmission API**: Exposes a Transmission API for easy integration with Radarr and Sonarr.
 Adding support for Lidarr and other *arrs would be straightforward.
 - **Janitor Service**: Automatically cleans up Put.io transfers after successful media import to avoid clutter.
-- **Downloader Service**: Downloads media locally from Put.io after a successful torrent transfer.
-Alternatively, mount your Put.io account with [rclone](http://rclone.org/) and let Radarr/Sonarr/etc. read directly from the drive.

 ## Installation